isocroft/beamzer-client/README.md

 While you implement **beamzer-client**, there are afew things to watch out for.

-1. If users create multiple tabs for your beamzer-enabled web app, they will invariably be creating multiple connection to your server.
+1. If users create multiple tabs for your beamzer-enabled web app, they will invariably be creating multiple SSE (EventSource) connection to your server.
    So, you might want to consider disconnecting from the server, whenever a user minimizes the window where your web app is loaded or switches from the tab where your web app is loaded.
 Use the page-visiblity JavaScript API or `document.hasFocus()`.
 Thankfully, there's this JavaScript Library called [Idle.js](https://github.com/shawnmclean/Idle.js/) for watching the users' every move and it's